-Flowsheets attended the international Copper 2019 conference held in Vancouver during the week of 18-23 August 2019.
+The international Copper 2019 conference wad held in Vancouver during the week of 18-23 August 2019.
 The organising committee and contributing authors are to be congratulated on excellent technical programme.

 The conference was held at the Vancouver waterfront, itself a beautiful sight in the evening.

 We wanted in this post to report on a development in the field of automated quantitative mineralogy.
 There was an exhibit at the conference by Process Mineralogical Consulting Ltd.

 Over the last thirty years or so, the realisation that, in mineral processing, we treat minerals, not assays, has been driving change in perspective for the metallurgical engineer (Henley, 1983).
 The development of automated quantitative mineral measurement to formulate the processing implications of the minerals present from sample material has produced data files with robust observations that advise grinding strategy, flotation requirements etc. This synergistic combination of quantitative mineralogy and mineral processing was then improved by the addition of best practice sampling, which ensured the trueness of the sample material presented to the mineral measurement and adding confidence to the subsequent work, became known as Process Mineralogy in the nexus of this triangle, as shown in Figure 1 (Lotter et al., 2018).

 Figure 1 – Arrangement of Contributing Disciplines to Process Mineralogy (after Lotter et al., 2018)

 The question arises as to how and when such mineralogical data can be developed and delivered to the operational site or to the project.